mongodb/mongodbatlas-cloudformation-resources/cfn-resources/alert-configuration/docs/README.md

 #### Updated

 Date and time when someone last updated this alert configuration.
 This parameter expresses its value in the ISO 8601 timestamp format in UTC.

+#### Created

+Date and time when MongoDB Cloud created the alert configuration.
+This parameter expresses its value in the ISO 8601 timestamp format in UTC.